whyb/FastChwHwcConverter/README.md

 # FastChwHwcConverter

 ## Overview
-FastChwHwcConverter is a high-performance, header-only C++ library for converting image data formats between HWC (Height, Width, Channels) and CHW (Channels, Height, Width).
+FastChwHwcConverter is a high-performance, multi-thread, header-only C++ library for converting image data formats between HWC (Height, Width, Channels) and CHW (Channels, Height, Width).
 The library leverages OpenMP parallel processing to provide lightning-fast performance.

 ## Features
 - **High-Performance**: Utilizes OpenMP for parallel processing.
 Make full use of CPU multi-core features.
-- **Header-Only**: Easy to integrate into your C/C++ project.
+- **Header-Only**: Include **ONLY** a single header file.
+Easy to integrate into your C/C++ project.
 - **Flexible**: Supports scaling, clamping, and normalization of image data.

 ## Installation